Guest Room/Office Floor Update with FLOR Carpet Squares

 How to install peel and stick Tempaper wall paper in a bathroom (7)

-I ended up dyeing an inexpensive white valance that I found at Target.
+I ended up making my own valance with white fabric dyed with Rit.
 I used a half and half mixture of Rit’s Petal Pink and Rose Quartz, with a tiny bit of golden yellow to get the right shade of coral-y pink.
 I love the warm glow it adds to the bathroom.Vintage Pink and Palm Bathroom The flamingo shower curtain is from Target, the cute little piña colada girl print is from Ann Shen, ANNND the final detail is pink Renova toilet paper!
 Vintage style Pink and Palm Bathroom

 When I posted these pictures on Instagram the pink toilet paper got a lot of questions.
 I love this toilet paper.
 Besides the color (they have several options and word is Beyonce uses the red) it’s amazing.
 It’s 3-ply and super strong so a little goes a long way, and it’s lightly perfumed.
 I did my research before I bought my first pack because I remembered some issue with colored toilet paper in the 80s, but Renova has been a trusted brand in Europe for years and is safe for water systems and dermatologist/gynecologist tested.